amidaware/trmm-docs/docs/ee/reporting/faq.md

 Make sure your server has an appropriate code signing token.
 Open the integrations menu.
 Tada!

+If you just added a new Code Signing Token, rerun `./update.sh --force`

 If there's a problem, [open a ticket](https://support.amidaware.com) and send your code signing token.